garrettkeefe75/MachineLearning/README.md

-# MachineLearning
-Machine Learning library for CS6350 at University of Utah
+This is a machine learning library developed by Garrett Keefe for CS5350/6350 in University of Utah